XtendedGreg/ffmpegWebcamStreamer/README.md

 ## Installation
 This installation instruction is based on Alpine Linux Raspberry Pi ARMv7 version running on a Raspberry Pi with the apk community repository enabled.
 This will allow streaming video and audio from a USB input device like a webcam or HDMI capture device which is UVC supported.
+- Link to video on creating a bootable SD Card with Alpine Linux: https://youtu.be/jhtXjLUZB9g
 - Install the dependancies
 ```apk add ffmpeg v4l-utils alsa-utils screen unzip nano```
 - Download the zip file of the git repository